ARM-software/SDS-Framework/template/README.md

 The SDS template application is a test framework for DSP and ML algorithms.
 It allows recording and playback of real-world data streams using physical hardware or on simulation models using (Arm Virtual Hardware - FVP) to an user algorithm under test.
 The real-world data streams are captured in SDS data files.

-The SDSIO-Layer connects the SDS template application to a communication interface for SDS file I/O operations.
+The SDSIO-Layer connects the SDS template application to a communication interface with the SDSIO-Server for SDS file I/O operations.
 The following SDSIO interfaces are pre-configured:

 - Ethernet Interface using the MDK-Middleware Network component.
-- USB Virtual COM Port Interface using the MDK-Middleware USB component.
+- USB Bulk Interface using the MDK-Middleware USB component.
 - Memory Card Interface using the MDK-Middleware File System component.
+- For AVH-FVP target VSI communication to SDSIO-Server.

-With a custom SDSIO interface alternative file I/O configurations are possible.
+Note: With a custom SDSIO interface alternative file I/O configurations are possible.

 The template contains two projects: